 Among the students at this weekend’s Evidence-Based Horsemanship seminar was 20-year old college student, Fred Holcomb.

 Holcomb doesn’t just have a passing interest in horsemanship and equine science.
-The Davidson College junior is one of the few to pair his passion for horses with an equally keen drive for applying objective, science-based rigor to fred1his work.
+The Davidson College junior is one of the few to pair his passion for horses with an equally keen drive for applying objective, science-based rigor to his work.

 Dr. Steve Peters said Holcomb may likely be “one of the future flag bearers for this kind of study.”